Divorce & Estate Planning Gifts

 If you are concerned that your child would not heed your advice to keep the gift titled solely in their own name, another way of ensuring that the gift does not become marital property is to place the gift in trust for the benefit of your child.
 Certain restrictions would be placed on the trust to prevent the property therein from becoming co-mingled with your child’s property, jointly owned with his or her spouse.
 These restrictions could include limiting your child’s right to receive income and principal from the trust or spreading out distributions of the principal held in the trust over the lifetime of your child or at the discretion of an independent trustee.
 While the property is owned by the trust and not currently distributable under the terms of the trust, the property therein will retain its non-marital property characterization.
 When your child withdraws that property it will only remain non-marital property while it is titled solely in your child’s name.
 However, once your child has the power to withdraw property from the trust, the increase in value on that property from that point until the date of that child’s final separation from his or her spouse is arguably considered marital property even though it remains titled in a trust.
 Therefore, if you plan to make substantial gifts to your child during your lifetime or after your death, you may want to suggest to your child that he or she and his or her spouse enter into a prenuptial or postnuptial agreement that would exclude all such property received from you, and the increase in value on that property during the marriage, from marital property.

-If you have any questions about how gifts to your child may be subject to equitable distribution during his or her divorce, our experienced family law and estate planning attorneys should be consulted.
+If you have any questions about how gifts to your child may be subject to equitable distribution during his or her divorce, our experienced family law and Estate Planning Attorney in Philadelphia should be consulted.